 From launch, the Mustang will be available with either a 2.3-litre turbocharged four-cylinder engine, or the ferocious 5.0-litre V8.
 The smaller engine now produces 330hp and, despite being the same capacity as the old car, Ford promises lots has changed.

-Details on the V8 are to be confirmed, but it’ll likely offer around 500hp.
+The V8 GT model gets 486hp, while a new ‘Dark Horse’ model will offer up to 500hp.
 You can opt for Ford’s 10-speed automatic transmission or a six-speed manual transmission.
 As standard, you will benefit from 19” alloys, a sport limited-slip differential and 19” Brembo brakes with an Active Valve Exhaust.

 Six drive modes can be customised by the driver to personalise each driving experience based on intent.
 To name a few, Normal, Sport, Slippery, Drag and Track are ones that have been announced by Ford.